microsoft/WindowsAppSDK/docs/contributor-guide.md

    It's fine if you don't have all the details: you can start with a summary and rationale.

-**Over time, we will add Windows App SDK code and samples into this repo and provide code contribution/developer guidelines.**
+**Over time, we will add Windows App SDK code into this repo and provide code contribution/developer guidelines.**

+Discover samples in the [WindowsAppSDK-Samples](https://github.com/microsoft/WindowsAppSDK-Samples) repository to assist in learning how to use the latest features!

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us